 Try a free Active Classroom 30-day trial

 Monet Hendricks is the blog editor and social media/meme connoisseur for Social Studies School Service.
 Passionate about the field of education, she earned her BA from the University of Southern California before deciding to go back to get her Master’s degree in Educational Psychology.
-She currently attends the graduate program at Azusa Pacific University pursuing her post-grad Educational Specialist degree in School Psychology and Applied Behavior Analysis.
-Her favorite activities include traveling, watching documentaries on mental health, and cooking adventurous vegetarian recipes.
+She attended the graduate program at Azusa Pacific University pursuing her post-grad Educational Specialist degree in School Psychology and Applied Behavior Analysis and currently works as a School Psychologist in Los Angeles, CA. Her favorite activities include traveling, watching documentaries on mental health, and cooking adventurous vegetarian recipes.